awnumar/memguard/README.md

 ## Features

 * Sensitive data is encrypted and authenticated in memory using xSalsa20 and Poly1305 respectively.
 The scheme also defends against cold-boot attacks.
-* Memory allocation bypasses the language runtime entirely by using system calls to query the kernel for resources directly.
+* Memory allocation bypasses the language runtime by using system calls to query the kernel for resources directly.
 This avoids interference from the garbage-collector.
 * Buffers that store plaintext data are fortified with guard pages and canary values to detect spurious accesses and overflows.
-* Effort is taken to prevent sensitive data from ever touching the disk.
-The data is locked to prevent swapping, system core dumps can be disabled, and the kernel is advised (where possible) to never dump secure memory.
+* Effort is taken to prevent sensitive data from touching the disk.
+This includes locking memory to prevent swapping and handling core dumps.
-* Kernel-level immutability is implemented.
-That means that if anything attempts to modify an immutable container, the kernel will throw an access violation and the process will terminate.
+* Kernel-level immutability is implemented so that attempted modification of protected regions results in an access violation.
-* It is extremely easy to wipe and destroy stored data.
-Multiple API endpoints expose session purging capabilities and special Panic and Exit functions allow for process termination without worrying about data being left hanging around.
+* Multiple endpoints provide session purging and safe termination capabilities as well as signal handling to prevent remnant data being left behind.
 * Side-channel attacks are mitigated against by making sure that the copying and comparison of data is done in constant-time.
 * Accidental memory leaks are mitigated against by harnessing the garbage-collector to automatically destroy containers that have become unreachable.

 Some features were inspired by [libsodium](https://github.com/jedisct1/libsodium), so credits to them.

 Full documentation and a complete overview of the API can be found [here](https://godoc.org/github.com/awnumar/memguard).
+Interesting and useful code samples can be found within the [examples](examples) subpackage.

 ## Installation